• Skip to primary navigation

 Notes

-Servings: This recipe makes about 5 cups and leftovers can be used as a topping for vegetables, baked potatoes, or as a soup.
+Servings: This recipe makes about 5 cups, and leftovers can be used as a topping for vegetables, baked potatoes, or mixed into soup.
 Optional Additions: 1 1/2 cups green peas tossed into the sauce to warm 1/2 lb raw spinach added into the sauce and allowed to wilt.

-Salt and optional ingredients not included in label
+Salt and optional ingredients not included in the label

 Nutrition